devscotte/Air-Travelers/README.md

 ## Models

 We fit our data to different machine learning models.
 We fit the data to a linear, KNN, ridge, and decision tree model.
+We chose these models as these are good models to use when trying to predict a quantitative variable.
 We ran MAE, MSE, RMSE, and CV scores as our metrics to determine which model had the highest predictive power.

 ### Linear Regression